London Bridge – Greenwich Railway Viaduct: Corbett's Lane Junction

-During 1838 and 1839 the London and Croydon Railway (L&CR) constructed a junction with the viaduct leading to its own 800 ft viaduct shortly after Corbett's Lane, Deptford, and thereafter shared the L&GR route to London Bridge.
-'Corbett's Lane Junction' became one of the first major railway junctions in the world'.
-A 'policeman' was stationed at the junction to control the movements of the trains, who was soon situated on a wooden tower on the viaduct to give him better visibility.
-The 'Corbett's lane lighthouse', as it was known, was the precursor of the modern signal box.
+In 1838 and 1839 the London and Croydon Railway (L&CR) constructed a junction, with the viaduct leading to its own 800 ft viaduct shortly after Corbett's Lane, Deptford, and thereafter shared the L&GR route to London Bridge.
+Corbett's Lane Junction became one of the first major railway junctions in the world'.
+A policeman was stationed at the junction to control the movements of the trains, who was soon situated on a wooden tower on the viaduct to give him better visibility.
+The Corbett's lane lighthouse, as it was known, was the precursor of the modern signal box.

 Southern widening

-The L&CR lines into London were also shared with the London and Brighton Railway from 1841 and were due to do so with the Southeastern Railway (SER) from 1842.
-During 1841 it became obvious that the original viaduct would be inadequate to share the growing traffic of four railway companies, and so the L&GR constructed a second adjoining viaduct on the south side of the original as far as Corbett's Lane.
+The L&CR lines into London were shared with the London and Brighton Railway from 1841 and were due to do so with the Southeastern Railway (SER) from 1842.
+In 1841, it became obvious that the original viaduct would be inadequate to share the growing traffic of four railway companies, and so the L&GR constructed a second adjoining viaduct on the south side of the original as far as Corbett's Lane.
 This provided two further tracks, which together with the southern viaduct were later leased by the London Brighton and South Coast Railway, the successor to both the L&CR and the L&BR.